74ultra/node-db-challenge/README.md

 - [ ] Explain the difference between `Relational Databases` and `SQL`.

+    Answer:
+          A relational database is a database that stores data in tables.
+SQL is a language used to manage / interact with a database.

 - [ ] Why do tables need a `primary key`?

+    Answer:
+          The primary key is necessary to identify each record (or row) in a table.

 - [ ] What is the name given to a table column that references the primary key on another table.

+    Answer:
+          Foreign keys are necessary to connect a record in one table to a record in a second table.

 - [ ] What do we need in order to have a _many to many_ relationship between two tables.

+    Answer:
+          An intermediary table is necessary to model a many to many relationship.

 ## Minimum Viable Product